centroid457/private_values/README.md

 ### Add default (public) values

-Use only strint type! no other types like int/float
+Use only string type! no other types like int/float

 ```python
 from environs_os_getter_class import EnvsOsGetterClass